jcropsey-gatech/CS4641B-2021/docs/index.md

 Due to time limitations we were unable to randomly assign individuals (with their 3 samples) into training, validation, and testing data sets.
 This presents the real possibility of a sampling error simply because they were always assigned based on their order in the original data set.

-A second promising effort is to manually compare $\mu$ and $\sigma$ between unaffected and affected with the goal of identifying which features are discriminative between them.
+A second promising effort is to manually compare mu and sigma between unaffected and affected with the goal of identifying which features are discriminative between them.
 Then a simple score card could be devised where if an individual was "outside" of "normal" on a minimum number of dimensions, then the person could be referred for further analysis.

 ## Acknowledgements